Member of a Canadian professional association

-If you are a licensed by one of the following Canadian associations: APEGA, APEGBC, APEGM, APEGNB, APGNS, APGO, APEGS, PEGNL, or NAPEG. you may ask for a geologist permit by fulfilling administrative requirement using Form A4.
+A Member of a Canadian professional association of Geoscientists (APEGA, APEGBC, APEGM, APEGNB, APGNS, APGO, APEGS, PEGNL, or NAPEG) may apply for a Geologist Permit by fulfilling administrative requirement using Form A4.

 If you hold a legal authorization to practice geology either in the United States (member state of ASBOG), Italy (member province of CNG), Spain (ICOG) or South Africa (SACNASP), you may ask for a Geologist Permit by completing administrative requirements with Form A.

-If you do not intend to set up professional practice in Québec and if you plan for a limited professional contribution to a project in Québec, you may Request a Special Authorization.
+If you do not intend to set up recurrent professional practice in Québec and plan for a limited professional contribution to a project in Québec, you may Request a Special Authorization.

-Confirmation of your status will be obtained from your home association
+Confirmation of your status will be obtained by OGQ from your home association

-- No request will be processed before payment of specified fees must have been received.
+- No request will be processed before payment of specified fees has been received.

-- Registration is required for you to have the right to practice.
-The Permit is not a professional license but is a necessary condition for you to become registered and licensed to practice.
-You will receive an invitation to register including a declaration form and dues statement at the time of deliverance of your Permit.
+- The Permit is not a professional license but is a necessary condition for you to become licensed to practice.
+Registration is required for you to have the right to practice.

-- If you lack adequate mastery of the French language, a Temporary Permit will be issued to you.
-This Permit is issued for one year and can be renewed up to three times while you attempt to pass French language tests to allow for a Geologist Permit.
+- If you cannot meet the French language requirements, a Temporary Permit will be issued to you.
+Such a Permit is issued for one year and can be renewed up to three times if you follow the procedure of the Office québecois de la langue française (OQLF).
+Passing successfully the OQLF French language test allows for a Geologist Permit.